HKUNLP/ChunkLlama/README.md

 📌 Notice: We have found that although 7B models can achieve low perplexity on long contexts, they often make mistakes in practical tasks, including those with fine-tuned versions.
 Therefore, we recommend using the larger 13B (ChunkLlama-13b, Chunk-Vicuna-13b) or 70B (ChunkLlama-70B) models for higher accuracy.
 ### Fine-tuning
 ChunkLlama can be further improved by fine-tuning on long conversations.
-We further train ChunkLlama on with a context window of 16k on concatenated dialogues from previous SFT dataset ShareGPT and AlpacaGPT4.
+We further train ChunkLlama on with a context window of 16k on concatenated dialogues from the previous SFT datasets ShareGPT and AlpacaGPT4.
 The data we use is available [here](https://huggingface.co/datasets/L4NLP/chunkllama-long-dialog)

 ```bash